 Town Manager's Statement - The 300th Anniversary Committee is proposing to host a fireworks show at Lake Chauncy for July 4, 2017 as part of the Town's 300th Anniversary.
 The Committee has met with Atlas Fireworks and obtained a quote for the show, which is the basis of the cost for this article.
+This article is a simple majority vote.

-ARTICLE 25: Westborough State Hospital Maintenance (Town Manager)
+ARTICLE 27: Westborough State Hospital Maintenance (Town Manager)